-The Clerk to the Board is entitled to incremental pay progression in accordance with the terms of the Senior Staff Appraisal scheme applicable to all senior professional services staff.
-Two years ago the Committee approved the Chair's recommendation that the postholder be offered the private medical cover offered to other senior post holders (but not an equivalent value payment).
+The Clerk to the Board is entitled to incremental pay progression in accordance with the terms applicable to all senior professional services staff.
+The postholder is also appraised in accordance with the Senior Staff Appraisal Scheme.
+The Committee has previously approved the Chair's recommendation that the post-holder be offered the private medical cover offered to other senior post holders (but not an equivalent value payment).
 All senior post-holders are also entitled to an optional annual health assessment.
-The Committee approved the recommendation that the Clerk to the Board receive the cost of living allowance applicable to all other staff (3.0%) and an increment on the pay scale of one point based on her performance.
+The Committee approved the recommendation that the Clerk to the Board would receive the cost of living award applicable to all other staff (5.0% - with 2% effective from 1 February 2023 and the remaining 3% effective 1st August 2023).